calaldees/teachingWorkshops/teacherTraining/creativeTeaching.md

 Nobody can become autonomous leaner without being creative Risks required for _outstanding_ encourage trainees to be subversive!

+Is we are creative, how does that help them?

+Can't just go from 0 to creative

 </details>

 * [Creativity in Education](https://www.tandfonline.com/doi/abs/10.1111/j.1754-8845.2005.tb00624.x) (2005) Hodges